-The route of the 2015 Giro d'Italia was announced last week and who better to run his eye over the course than our most experienced Grand Tour reporter; Ed Hood.
-This year's Italian tour is mostly in the north, but in Ed's own words: 'There’s something for everyone in the 2015 Giro!'
+When 2015 Giro d'Italia route was announced last October our most experienced Grand Tour reporter, Ed Hood, gave us his first look (full preview next Wednesday).
+This year's Italian tour is mostly in the north, but in Ed's own words: "There’s something for everyone in the 2015 Giro!"

 Jun 02, 2014 - Colombia has dominated the Giro d’Italia with first and second overall, young rider and mountains jerseys and we have all the best comments, reports and video from Italy.
 In other cycling news we round-up the Baloise Belgium Tour and the Bayern Rundfahrt.
 EuroTrash coffee time!